London 2012 Olympics: Day 13 must-see moments

 After winning GB's historic 20th gold medal of London 2012 with team victory on Tuesday, each of the British riders will be back to compete against one another in the individual dressage Grand Prix freestyle final.
 Having set an Olympic record in the team event last week, Dujardin will expect to be in the mix for another medal.

-Great Britain's men will attempt to go one step further than their female counterparts by reaching the hockey final.
+Great Britain's men will attempt to go by reaching the hockey final.
 Doing so would guarantee them at least a silver medal, but they will need to beat Netherlands to do it, who have won all of their matches so far at the Games.
 Australia meet Germany (15:30) in the other semi-final.

 Great Britain's Luke Patience and Stuart Bithell are guaranteed at least silver in sailing's 470 class on Thursday but could go one better if the otherwise-dominant Australian crew of Mathew Belcher and Malcolm Page have an off-day.
 Realistically, nothing short of a win in the medal race can improve GB's standing.
 Even then, it is in the hands of the Australians.
 But an exciting climax and a medal are both promised.